- Floor transition height exceeds the robot's climb capability

 Common Causes

-- Floor transition height exceeds climb capability
+- Floor transition height exceeds the robot's climb capability

 - Wheels spinning without traction

-- Cliff sensors triggered by dark transition
+- Cliff sensors triggered by a dark transition or dark rug

 - Rubber threshold strips too tall

-- Robot approaching at bad angle
+- Robot approaching the lip at a bad angle

 Most fixes happen in the first 3 steps.